bagrounds/obsidian-github-publisher-sync/content/books/rapport.md

   - Identify your own animal archetypical behaviors.
 - Consider power relations.
   - Sometimes it's better to approach a lion as a mouse, rather than another lion.
 Which role aligns most naturally?
+- Always apologize for bad behavior.
+- Learn the art of conversation.
+  - Listen more and talk less.
+  - Share.
+Look for shared experiences.
+  - Seek.
+Get more from them than they get from you.

 ## 👂 HEAR Principles
 - Honesty